3 Queer Black Female Entrepreneurs Share How To Build a Successful Business

 “From learning in different spaces, I’ve also learned there is so much money to go around.
 The question I think a lot of people ask is, how do you get to it?
 But the question I ask myself is, why not me?
 Why can’t that be for me?
 Because the money is there,” Wade added.

 As a business owner, you can sell a service or you can sell a product.
 Even if that product touches on a larger conversation that defies certain societal norms.
-JodyAnn Morgan is the CEO of CTOAN, which is a candle business that intentionally celebrates the human form, in all of its glory, no matter the gender.
-CTOAN candles promote body positivity and are designed from a completely gender neutral perspective.
+Jodyann Morgan is the CEO of CTOAN, which is a candle business that intentionally celebrates the human form, in all of its glory, no matter the gender.
+CTOAN candles promote body positivity and are designed from a completely gender-neutral perspective.
 For Morgan, being a successful entrepreneur has been more about finding the joy in entrepreneurship and not the pressures of it.

 “The advice I have for other entrepreneurs is do not connect happiness with money.
 I had to start reminding myself to just be happy without the money.
 Money comes and goes,” Morgan noted.